Speech and Language

 Services are provided based on the individual needs of each student: Test 4

-• Speech and Language Tiered Support Services: Including Multi-Tiered System of Supports (MTSS) and collaboration/consult with teachers, parents, and guardians
+• Speech and Language Tiered Support Services: Including Multi-Tiered System of Supports (MTSS) and collaboration/consultation with teachers, parents, and guardians

 • Screening, Observation, Evaluation by referral